- Artist Opportunity

 Wednesday Clay is an exciting session that is designed to expose students to both wheel throwing and hand building techniques based around pottery making.
 Demonstrations will vary between handbuilding and wheel throwing depending on class dynamic and interest.

 Class is held on Wednesdays from 9-Noon.

-All classes include free open-studio hours of Tues.-Thurs.
+All classes include 2 free open-studio days of Mon.-Fri.
 10-4pm.

 Come experience the excitement, camaraderie and beautiful results of wood firing in Castle Hill’s wood kiln!
 You’ll help stoke the kiln all the way to 2300 degrees using only wood as a fuel source all the while creating colorful flashing and ash deposits on your pieces.
 Students will participate in all aspects of the firing.
 Bring your bisque pieces of various sizes (4 cubic feet or about 30 pots) to glaze and fire.
 All bisque-ware must be ^10 clay.
 We will glaze and load all day Saturday and fire the kiln from Sunday morning into Monday night.
-The exciting unload will be on Friday morning.
+The exciting unload will be on Saturday morning.
 Contact the Ceramics Managers if you have any questions about suitable clay bodies, slips and glazes that will take full advantage of the results possible with the wood firing process.

 A location, nestled in the dunes of Truro and within walking distance to Cape Cod bay, provides an inspirational and meditative backdrop that enhances the workshop experience.